 The idea behind landscape fabric is to provide a barrier against weeds and to protect your precious topsoil.
 In effect, the most natural way to keep your topsoil intact is to allow weed coverage.
-But if you intend planting an area out in the future the last thing you want to do is weed an area twice – or more.
+But, if you intend to plant an area out in the future the last thing you want to do is weeding an area twice – or more.

 Weed barriers come in all types and sizes.
-From the cheap and organic, that can eventually be turned back into your garden beds, to the more expensive landscape fabrics that can keep an area weed-free for years.
+From the cheap and organic, that you can eventually turn back into your garden beds, to the more expensive landscape fabrics that can keep an area weed-free for years.
 It truly depends on which weed barrier option you require for any particular job.

 So here are a list of weed barrier options to try in your garden.

 Cardboard or Newspaper

 Layers of cardboard or old newspaper provide a great organic option for reducing weeds.
 For newspaper it’s best to lay 5-10 sheets on top of each other directly onto your bare soil.
 Pre-moisten them so they sit flat, and then cover with a layer of sawdust or pea straw.
 You can achieve the same result with cardboard, but a single layer should suffice.

 After 12 months or so, the cardboard or newspaper should have broken down enough to allow being dug back into the soil.
 This provides more nutrients and texture to your soil even after it’s performed its job of controlling weeds.

 Use Old Carpet as a Landscaping Fabric

 If you’re renovating your home, or have access to quantities of old carpet from your local flooring store, then this option is a very cheap solution to providing a weed barrier.
 It may not look pretty – especially if your remnants are different styles of carpet.
 However, you can easily hide this in the same way as the newspaper/cardboard idea.